savion-mull/savion-mull/README.md

 ---

 ### 🎯 Long-Term Goals
-- Pursue a career that integrates software development, AI/ML, and Embedded Systems.
+- Pursue a career that integrates software development, AI/ML, and Financial Systems.
 - Contribute to impactful projects in computational modeling, or engineering solutions.
-- Use my interdisciplinary expertise to create meaningful advancements at the intersection of Electrical Engineering, and Computer Science.
+- Use my interdisciplinary expertise to create meaningful advancements at the intersection of Economics, and Computer Science.

 ---